 Diet for venous insufficiency is to prevent the reverse flow of blood in the arteries.
-It control the normal course of the blood supply to the arteries and veins, a common body vein with valves simultaneously i.e. the venous ulcer of the body.
-The inability of valve regulation causes posterior flow which creates congestion and thus leads to the formation of ulcers in the infected area of the human body.
+It controls the normal course of the blood supply to the arteries and veins, a joint body vein with valves simultaneously, i.e., the venous ulcer of the body.
+The inability of valve regulation causes posterior flow, which creates congestion and leads to ulcers in the infected area of the human body.

-Congestion in the arteries causes excessive pressure on the veins and the heart itself does not maintain proper pumping order for the blood to move through the arteries and other thin and delicate areas of the body.
+Congestion in the arteries causes excessive pressure on the veins.
+The heart itself does not maintain proper pumping order for the blood to move through the arteries and other thin and delicate areas of the body.
 All of this is caused by venous hypertension of the arteries.

 Venous and Diabetic Insufficiency

 Venous and diabetic insufficiency is the improper functioning of the venous blood supply to the only vein and is caused by damage and obstruction to the artery.
 The veins carry blood from the legs to the legs and down to the heart.
 It is the accidental pumping of the leg muscle that clears the way for the contraction of such ulcers of the leg.
 It causes a reflex.
 Reduces pressure awareness from sensory neuropathy and causes neuropathic ulceration in the leg area.

 Risk factors include prolonged standing or sitting; High blood pressure; Obesity; Fractures and injuries to the leg region; Renal failure; Clotting with uncontrolled circulatory disorders of the blood vessels or capillaries of the legs; Excessive swelling in the legs; Cerebra- vascular or peripheral vascular disease with a history of heart disease Etc.